faelmori/grequest/README.md

   - Set the request body
   - Easily configure JSON payloads in the request body.
   - Retrieve server response status codes as integers or strings.
-  - Supports GET, POST, PUT, DELETE, and other methods.
+  - Supports GET, POST, PUT, DELETE and other methods.
   - Ability to install advanced methods

 **📄 JSON handling**: